adaptech-cz/Tesseract4Android/README.md

 tess.recycle();
 ```

+## Sample app

+There is example application in the [sample](/sample) directory.
+It shows basic usage of the TessBaseAPI inside ViewModel, showing progress indication, allowing stopping the processing and more.

+It uses sample image and english traineddata, which are extracted from the assets in the APK to app's private directory on device.
+This approach is used just to simplify code by avoiding storage permissions, downloading data from the internet, etc. It shouldn't be used this way in production code.

 ## Building

 You can use Android Studio to open the project and build the AAR.
 Or you can use `gradlew` from command line.